 Ruysch’s career paralleled the growth of the Dutch horticultural industry and the science of botany.
 The Netherlands became the largest importers of new and exotic plants and flowers from around the world.
 Once valued primarily for their use as herbs or medicine, flowers became newly appreciated simply for their beauty and fragrance.
 They became prized luxuries and desirable status symbols for the wealthy.
 Botanists and gardeners sought the rarest specimens imported from overseas trade.
 The tulip, like the one featured prominently in Ruysch’s painting below, was the most exotic.

-Coveted for their intense and unusually varied colors, tulips were introduced into the Netherlands from Turkey in the late 16th century.
+Coveted for their intense and unusually varied colors, tulips were introduced into the Netherlands from Turkey in the late sixteenth century.
 The Dutch fell madly in love with them.
 Because it takes so long for a tulip to be grown from seed, demand far outpaced supply.
 The rarest and most valuable tulips were the variegated or “flamed” tulips, those with feathers of contrasting color on their petals.
 This exotic coloration was actually caused by a virus that infected the tulip, shortening its life span and making it even more sought after and valuable.
 The stage was set for a buying craze.

 Buyer beware: A cautionary tale?

 The word tulip mania is often used today to refer to certain types of economic crises.
 It describes a financial bubble caused by large numbers of people speculating on unproved commodities or companies.
-Tulip bulbs were so avidly desired in 17th century Netherlands that a “futures market” was born.
+Tulip bulbs were so avidly desired in the seventeenth-century Netherlands that a “futures market” was born.
 Buyers bought bulbs still in the ground, speculating that they would be worth more in the future and could then be sold for a large profit.
 Prices rose steadily and irrationally.
 At the peak of tulip speculation in 1636, some bulbs sold for more than a skilled craftsman earned in ten years.
 A nursery catalog of the time notes that at the height of the madness, a rare “Semper Augustus” tulip sold for 5,200 guiders, more than the price of a fine house, a ship or twelve acres of land.

 In February, 1637, investors suddenly decided that tulip bulbs were grossly overpriced, and began to sell.
 Within days, panic ensued.
 With more sellers than buyers, demand for tulips evaporated.
 Prices plummeted, tulip bulbs lost 90% of their earlier value, and the market crashed.
 The world had just experienced its first financial bubble.